tale-toul/privOCP4x/README.md

 ## Introduction

 Deploy a private OCP 4 cluster in an existing VPC on AWS.
-The terraform template creates the VPC infrastructure, but a pre-existing VPC can be used.
+The terraform template creates the VPC infrastructure, although a pre-existing VPC can be used.

 The cluster being private is not directly accessible from the Internet, application and API load balancers are created in the private subnets, the connections from the cluster to the Internet can be configured via NAT gateways or via a proxy server running in a bastion host.